Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-Alberta regulates a number of health professions.
-These health professions are regulated by self-governing regulatory colleges under the Health Professions Act (HPA).
+Alberta regulates a number of health professions under the Health Professions Act (HPA).

+The purpose of regulating a profession under the HPA is to help protect the public from injury or harm associated with the incompetent or unethical provision of health services.
 The HPA was developed to regulate health professions in a way that allows for non-exclusive, overlapping scopes of practice.
 No single profession has exclusive ownership of a specific skill or health service, and different professions may provide the same health services.
-For example, physicians, nurse practitioners, dentists, optometrists and midwives are all authorized to prescribe drugs within the scopes of their practices.

 Governance of health professions

-Under the HPA, health professions are governed by regulatory bodies called colleges.
-These regulatory colleges have powers and authorities for self-governance.
-Regulatory colleges are not post-secondary institutions, they are legal entities responsible for serving the public interest by regulating health professions in Alberta.
+Under the HPA, health professions are governed by regulatory bodies called health professional regulatory colleges (regulatory colleges).
+These regulatory colleges are legal entities that have been delegated powers and authorities for self-governance.
+Regulatory colleges are not post-secondary institutions.

-There are 29 regulatory colleges in Alberta.
+There are 29 regulatory colleges established under the HPA.
 Some colleges regulate a single profession, others regulate a number of professions.

 The HPA requires that regulatory colleges carry out governance and regulatory responsibilities in a way that protects and serves the public interest.
-Regulatory colleges do this by developing, maintaining and enforcing professional regulations, standards of practice and codes of ethics.
+Regulatory colleges do this by establishing, maintaining and enforcing professional regulations, standards of practice and codes of ethics and setting continuing competence requirements for the regulated health professionals they govern.

 Regulatory college councils

 Councils are the governing bodies of the regulatory colleges.
-Their role is to manage and conduct their college’s activities on behalf of their members.
+Their role is to manage and oversee their college’s regulatory activities.
 Councils make professional regulations and bylaws, adopt standards of practice and codes of ethics, set registration and practice permit fees, appoint college officials, and hear reviews or appeals of registration decisions, practice permit renewal decisions and hearing decisions.

 Public representation